bilbobaggs/Phishing_Buddies/Walkthroughs/HTB/Chemistry/Chemistry.md

 ![](./.images/Screenshot_Root-Flag_6.png)

-Digging around in the github repo, it looks like all we need it the exploit.sh file.
+Digging around in the github repo, it looks like all we need from it is the exploit.sh file.

 ```
 #!/bin/bash